aman13122001/Web_Dev_By_LoveBobbar/Episode-4/README.md

 ✅ Basic Structure of an HTML File:

-✅ <!DOCTYPE html>: Tells the browser this is an HTML5 document.
+✅ <!DOCTYPE html>:- Tells the browser this is an HTML5 document.

-✅ <html>...</html>: The root element.
+✅ <html>...</html>:- The root element.
 Everything on the webpage goes inside this.

-✅ <head>...</head>:Contains page settings (not visible to users).<head> controls what’s in the tab and behind the scenes.
+✅ <head>...</head>:-Contains page settings (not visible to users).<head> controls what’s in the tab and behind the scenes.
    Examples: title, links to CSS, metadata.

-✅<title>Page Title</title>: Sets the name of the page tab in the browser.
+✅<title>Page Title</title>:- Sets the name of the page tab in the browser.

-✅ <body>...</body>: Contains the visible content of the webpage.<body> is what you see on the screen.
+✅ <body>...</body>:- Contains the visible content of the webpage.<body> is what you see on the screen.
 You write headings, paragraphs, images, buttons, etc. here.
-✅ <h1>Hello World</h1>: This displays a big heading on the page with the text:
+✅ <h1>Hello World</h1>:- This displays a big heading on the page with the text:
 👉 Hello World

 Qun.
 What is an HTML Element?